 Kent State University and Buchtel Community Learning Center begin field placement partnership

-On November 13th, the EHHS Office of Diversity, Outreach & Development and the School of Teaching, Learning and Curriculum Studies will welcome the students from Buchtel’s Teacher Academy program for a visit to White Hall and the rest of the Kent State campus.
+On Nov.
+13, the EHHS Office of Diversity, Outreach & Development and the School of Teaching, Learning and Curriculum Studies will welcome the students from Buchtel’s Teacher Academy program for a visit to White Hall and the rest of the Kent Campus.
 The students will have lunch with students from ADED 32142 and learn more about how to become a Kent Stater!